Xianyun: Overview

 The Xianyun attacked again in 823 BC, the fifth year of reign of King Xuan.
 Some scholars (e.g. Jaroslav Průšek) suggest that their military tactics characterized by sudden attacks could only have been carried out by highly mobile troops, most likely on horseback and relate the appearance of the Xianyun to migrations from the Altai region in Chinese or, more specifically, the appearance of Scythians and Cimmerians migrating from the west.
 However, there is no definite evidence that the Xianyun were nomadic warriors; moreover, a Duo You bronze ding vessel inscription unearthed in 1980 near Xi'an tells that c.
 816 BC Xianyun forces attacked a Jing (京) garrison in the lower Ordos region, drawing a Zhou military response.
 It indicated that like the Zhou, the Xianyun fought on horse-drawn chariots; contemporary evidence does not indicate that the increased mobility of the Xianyun is related to the emergence of mounted nomads armed with bows and arrows.

 Due to pressure from the Xianyun or the Quanrong, the Western Zhou dynasty collapsed in 771 BC and had to withdraw from the Wei River valley (Guanzhong), moving the capital away from Xi'an, to Luoyang about 300 km to the east.

 Archaeological identification

 Nomadic leaders depicted in Deer stones in Mongolia (1400–700 BC), leading large-scale organized nomadic groups, may have affected the late Shang and early Zhou dynasties of China to their south.
 Their chariot technology may have stimulated the development of chariots in China.

 Siwa culture (1300–600 BC)

 The Xianyun may have been related to the archaeologically identified Siwa culture, but questions are raised against this theory because the Siwa sites are small with low subsistence levels, whereas the Xianyun seem to have been more advanced.
 According to Feng Li, these could not have sustained an advanced society like the Xianyun.
 The debate remains open.

-From the 7th century BC, the Siwa culture was followed by the appearance of Eurasian steppe cultures, particularly Scytic Ordos culture, which again interracted in various ways with the Central Plains of China.
+From the 7th century BC, the Siwa culture was followed by the appearance of Eurasian steppe cultures, particularly the Scythic Ordos culture, which again interacted in various ways with the Central Plains of China.